-His dissertation focused on the functional genomics of a bacterial plant pathogen, Pectobacterium carotovorum.
-He currently teaches Principles of Biology as well as Human Anatomy and Physiology.
+His current research centers on the functional genomics of a bacterial plant pathogen, Pectobacterium carotovorum.
+He currently teaches Principles of Biology, Cell Biology, Genetics, General Biology I, and Science Seminar.

 Gayle McDonald received her bachelor's degree from Freed-Hardeman University and her master's degrees from the University of Memphis.
 She became a certified athletic trainer in 1988 and served as an athletic trainer and instructor at Murray State University and the University of Memphis prior to returning to FHU in 1999.